apache/mxnet/docs/install/java_setup.md

 #### Build Java from an Existing MXNet Installation
-If you have already built MXNet **from source** and are looking to setup Java from that point, you may simply run the following from the MXNet source root:
+If you have already built MXNet **from source** and are looking to setup Java from that point, you may simply run the following from the MXNet `scala-package`:

 ```
-make scalapkg
+mvn package
-make scalainstall
+mvn install
 ```
 This will install both the Java Inference API and the required MXNet-Scala package.
 <hr>